DEI Campus Resources

 Research, Inequity, and Social Justice Resources

 At UCCS, we fuel success by actively researching and providing resources on a variety of issues, including inequity and social injustice.
-With this resources, we hope to expand the perspectives of Mountain Lions and spark informed conversations and motivate actions that will create substantial and lasting change that improves our UCCS community.
+With these resources, we hope to expand the perspectives of Mountain Lions and spark informed conversations and motivate actions that will create substantial and lasting change that improves our UCCS community.